 The precision is necessary because the music invites us to discover the sensitive soul of the world.
 If there is no perfect unison between some instruments, harmonics appear as common disruptor beats.

 In the contemporary treaties is said that the range of Pythagoras is no longer in use in our days.
-But, in fact, this is what violinists use; on the other hand, all the string instruments, set for fifths, proceed from the cyclic scale.
-Wind instruments, in relation to how they are designed, generally give the harmonic range – not to be confused with a harmonic series – and don’t exactly sound like Zarlino’s do and la.
+But this is what violinists use; on the other hand, all the string instruments, set for fifths, proceed from the cyclic scale.
+Concerning how they are designed, wind instruments generally give the harmonic range – not to be confused with a harmonic series – and don’t exactly sound like Zarlino’s do and la.

 The tempered scale is not used as instruments for fixed sounds, such as piano, organ, or cembalo; that’s to say, after the eighteenth century.